‘Teen Mom’ Star Amber Portwood Reportedly Hits And Mocks Andrew Glennon In Shocking New Leaked Audio

 “I hit people who can’t shut their f**king mouth!” the woman responds.

-The man in the recording response saying that he had shut his mouth.
+The man in the recording responds by saying that he had shut his mouth.

 “No you didn’t shut your goddamn mouth, no you didn’t honey.
 No you didn’t you senile ret**d!
 No, you f**king didn’t.
 You kept going, going and going, just like the other f**king night!” the woman in the recording yells.